 Successful operation of merchants working in the port, adaptation to changing market requirements, introduction of modern technologies, attraction of new types of cargo and businesses are the pillars of the Freeport of Riga competitiveness.

-The Freeport of Riga Business Cluster – i.e. the Freeport of Riga Authority and the companies operating in the territory of the port - employs 4254 people.
+The Freeport of Riga Business Cluster – i.e. the Freeport of Riga Authority and the companies operating in the territory of the port - employs more than 4000 people.
 According to estimates successful operation of the Freeport of Riga provides about 10,000 additional jobs in related industry sectors – e.g. railway and road transport, cargo handling, distribution and logistics.

 The contribution of the Freeport of Riga to the state and municipal budgets is impressive - the companies of the port cluster pay more than 30 million EUR in taxes every year.